marktodman/race-pace/README.md

 The user can then select whether they have a target finish time and would like to calculate the required pace to achieve the target.
 Or, whether they have a target pace and would like to know what finish time this would produce in their race.

 Once this selection is made Race Pace calculates and returns the finish time and the pace, together with split times for given distance markers in the race.

-## PLANNING

-User stories were considered in the application design:

-#### First Time User

-> *"As an experienced runner, I would like to know how fast I should run to > achieve a target time at various race distances"*
->
-> *"As a new runner, I would like to know what finish time I will achieve based on my current training pace"*
->
-> *"As a coach, I would like to calculate paces and finish times to help guide my runners"*

-#### Returning User

-> *"As a returning user, I would like to be able to change the race pace or target time"*
->
-> *"I would like to change the race distance as my experience grows"*
->
-> *"I would like to be able to see my previous records"*

-#### Developer

-> *"As the app developer, I want to ensure a positive UX through defensive coding"*
-> *"I want to guide the user through the app"*
-> *"I want to produce accurate and meaningful output for the target audience"*

 ## FEATURES